deathworlders/online/content/books/deathworlders/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 “Not enough, Bill.
 The rapid protocol has pushed your body *far* beyond its natural limits very, very quickly, and that is going to have serious consequences.
 We can’t have you break your own bones or drop dead of organ failure in the middle of the hunt, now can we?”

-“I remember the speil,” Bill growled.
+“I remember the spiel,” Bill growled.

 “Good, because your target’s protection does not have that problem, and has much deeper mercenary experience than you.
 He’s had ongoing elite training under arguably the best instructors to be found anywhere, and his everyday *job* revolves around situational awareness and survival.
 He’s *perceptive* and he knows how to fight dirty.
 If you don’t take him out immediately, you’re done.
 The mission is done.
 And it’ll be your fault.”